 Richmond County Elementary Schools operate on a nine-week reporting system.
 The parent copy should be kept at home and the jacket should be signed and returned to the school on the following day.
+Test papers and other significant work by students will be sent home regularly.
+Students will be asked to return these papers signed by the parent.
 Parents are encouraged to study the report card carefully and to schedule conferences with teachers to discuss the child's progress or lack of progress.
-Test papers and other significant work by students will be sent home weekly.
-Students will be asked to return these papers signed by the parent.
 The report card and daily papers are the means by which we inform you of your child's progress in school.
-If you are not receiving weekly reports on Take Home Tuesday, check with your child's teacher to find out why!
+If you are not receiving weekly reports, check with your child's teacher to find out why!

-The grading system used on the Preport cards (grades 1-5) is the following:
+The grading system used on the report cards (grades 4-5) is the following: